 Outdoor Halloween Lighting

 Halloween decor can also be practical as well as spookily stylish!
-This creepy skeleton lamp is a great accessory to light up your porch, or to illuminate your outdoor Halloween party - or to leave on in order to let the trick-or-treaters that you're home.
-Plus it's solar powered, meaning it can be placed anywhere you like.
+This creepy skeleton lamp is a great accessory to light up your porch or to illuminate your outdoor Halloween party - or to leave on to let the trick-or-treaters that you're home.
+Plus it's solar-powered, meaning it can be placed anywhere you like.
+Treat your friends dressed in skeleton costumes to this one-of-a-kind spook!

 Outdoor Fall Wonderland